-To receive the Audited Financial Statements for the financial year ended 31 December 2022 and the Reports of the Directors and Auditors thereon.

-Please refer to Explanatory Note 1

-2. To approve the declaration of a final tax exempt dividend of 4.0 sen per ordinary share Ordinary Resolution 1 in respect of the financial year ended 31 December 2022.

-- To re-elect the following Directors who retire by rotation pursuant to Article 85 of the Constitution of the Company:-

-- (i) Dato' Sri Khazali Bin Haji Ahmad; and

-- (ii) Mr Mac Chung Hui.

-Ordinary Resolution 2 Ordinary Resolution 3 (Explanatory Note 2)
+("MCCG").

-- To re-elect Encik Anuar Bin Abd Rahman who retires pursuant to Article 91 of the Ordinary Resolution 4 Constitution of the Company. - (Explanatory Note 2) - 5.
-To approve the payment of Directors' fees and benefits payable up to an amount of Ordinary Resolution 5 RM1,000,000.00, from 27 June 2023 until the next AGM of the Company. - (Explanatory Note 3) - To re-appoint Messrs Crowe Malaysia PLT as the Company's Auditors for the ensuing Ordinary Resolution 6 year and to authorise the Directors to fix their remuneration.
+1. To receive the Audited Financial Statements for the financial year ended 31 December 2023 and the Reports of the Directors and Auditors thereon.
+Please refer to (Explanatory Note 1) 2.
+To approve the declaration of a first and final tax-exempt dividend of 9.0 sen per ordinary share in respect of the financial year ended 31 December 2023.
+Ordinary Resolution 1 3.
+To re-elect the following Directors who retire by rotation pursuant to Article 85 of the Constitution of the Company:- (i) Mr. Mac Ngan Boon @ Mac Yin Boon; and(ii) Ms. Lee Poh Kwee.
+Ordinary Resolution 2 Ordinary Resolution 3 (Explanatory Note 2) 4.
+To approve the payment of Directors' fees and benefits payable up to an amount of RM1,000,000.00, from 13 June 2024 until the next AGM of the Company.
+Ordinary Resolution 4 (Explanatory Note 3) 5.
+To re-appoint Messrs Crowe Malaysia PLT as the Company's Auditors for the ensuing year and to authorise the Directors to fix their remuneration.
+Ordinary Resolution 5 Special Business consider and, if thought fit, with or without modification to pass, the following resolutions:- 10 0 sonsider and, it thought fit, with or without modification to pass, the following resolutions 6.
+Authority for Encik Sobri Bin Abu to continue in office as an Independent Director of the Company Ordinary Resolution 6 (Explanatory Note 4) "THAT authority be and is hereby given for Encik Sobri Bin Abu, who has served as an Independent Director of the Company for a cumulative term of more than nine (9) years, to continue act as an Independent Director of the Company until the conclusion of the next AGM, in accordance with the Malaysian Code on Corporate Governance

-As Special Business

-To consider and, if thought fit, with or without modification to pass, the following resolutions:-

-Authority for Encik Sobri Bin Abu to continue in office as an Independent Ordinary Resolution 7 Director of the Company

-(Explanatory Note 4)

-"THAT authority be and is hereby given for Encik Sobri Bin Abu, who has served as an Independent Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Director of the Company until the conclusion of the next AGM, in accordance with the Malaysian Code on Corporate Governance ("MCCG").
+Favelle Favco Berhad and its subsidiaries Registration No.: 199201017739 (249243-W) (Incorporated In Malaysia)

-8. Proposed Renewal of Authority for Share Buy-Back
+7. Proposed Renewal of Authority for Share Buy-Back